 “No matter, I understan’.
 Maybe some other time!”
-Hagrid “gently” shooed me outside--making me nearly stumble down the two steps--just as Lockhart knocked on the front door.
+Hagrid “gently” shooed me outside—making me nearly stumble down the two steps—just as Lockhart knocked on the front door.
 Hagrid gave me one more friendly grin before closing the back door.
 I quickly set off back through the orchards and didn’t stop for breath until Hagrid’s hut was well out of view.
-I felt sort of bad, abandoning Hagrid to deal with Lockhart by himself, but I figured Hagrid was up to the task.
-I briskly walked back to the castle, wondering why Lockhart had been out so early.
+I felt sort of bad abandoning Hagrid to deal with Lockhart by himself, but I figured Hagrid was up to the task.
+I walked briskly back to the castle, wondering why Lockhart had been out so early.
 Maybe he had decided to save the fan mail until later …

 Satisfactory?
-That was it?
+That’s it?

-The next week of classes passed rather the same as the last one.
+The next week of classes passed rather the same as the previous one.
 I finally had my first Herbology observation.
 My second happened to be the class in which Harry Potter was member.
 I had to admit it was rather anticlimactic seeing him in the flesh after hearing about him for half of my life.
-He was just an average-looking preteen, though slightly on the scrawny side, his lightning bolt scar usually covered by thick bangs which I suspected he grew out just for that purpose.
-He and his friends were polite and respectful to me, making me wonder if these were the same Harry Potter and Ronald Weasley who had caused such massive damage to the Whomping Willow with their flying car.
+He was just an average-looking preteen, though slightly on the scrawny side, his lightning bolt scar usually covered by thick bangs I suspected he grew out just for that purpose.
+He and his friends were polite and respectful to me, making me wonder if these were the same Harry Potter and Ronald Weasley who’d caused such massive damage to the Whomping Willow with their illegal flying car.

 The entry for the book in the card catalogue stated that it was to be found in row XVII of the Restricted Section.
-Even though the Restricted Section was only separated from the main library by a short metal grate, it seemed that the whispered hum of the students’ voices ceased the moment I stepped into it.
-Even the soft clank the grate made when I latched it sounded thin and hollow as though the thick books cramming the shelves sucked every sound into their brittle pages.
+Even though the Restricted Section was only separated from the main library by a short metal gate, it seemed the whispered hum of the students’ voices ceased the moment I stepped into it.
+Even the soft clank the gate made when I latched it behind me sounded thin and hollow as though the thick books cramming the shelves sucked every sound into their brittle pages.
 As I slowly made my way through the towering shelves, my shoes made no discernible noise on the scuffed wooden floor, even though I was making no particular effort to be quiet.
 Every few moments I felt a prickle at the base of my neck, perhaps caused by the waves of magical knowledge interlacing throughout the aisles, unchecked and waiting for an inquiring mind to soak them up.

 I easily located the row I needed about halfway into the Restricted Section.
 The light was dimmer back here than in the main aisles, but with a bit of squinting and brushing off dusty call numbers, I finally found the shelf where the book was supposed to be.
 Ah yes, there it was, its dark navy spine sticking slightly out from the others on the shelf as if a browser had decided at the last moment not to take it after all.
 The only problem lay in the fact that the book was resting on a shelf three rows higher than eyelevel for me.
-Even standing on tiptoes my fingers were a good foot short.
+Even standing on tiptoes, my groping fingers fell a good foot short.
 I tried jumping for it, which only resulted in streaking dust down the front of my robes.
-I stared up hard at the book, so frustrating in its nearness.
-As I thought about it, I did not recall seeing any sort of stools or ladders around the library; obviously out-of-reach books were easily levitated down by students or with the aid of a faculty member.
+I stared venomously up at the book, so frustrating in its nearness.
+As I thought about it, I didn’t recall seeing any sort of stools or ladders around the library; obviously out-of-reach books were easily levitated down by students or with the aid of a faculty member.
 Ha.

 I had just tried reaching up again in the crazy hope that perhaps I could will my arm to stretch an additional twelve inches when I heard a deep voice say, “Mistress Asphodel?”

-I jumped slightly at the sudden sound and whipped around to see Professor Snape staring at me quizzically from the end of the aisle, holding several books himself.
+I jumped at the sudden sound and whipped around to see Professor Snape staring at me quizzically from the end of the aisle, holding several books himself.

-“Forgive me,” he said and walked toward me down the aisle.
-“Do you need help with something?” he asked kindly.
+“Forgive me,” he said and took a few steps down the aisle toward me.
+“Could I help you with something?” he asked, surprisingly kindly.

 “Oh, yes, if you wouldn’t mind,” I replied, pointing up at the book I wanted.
-“I was starting to consider climbing…”
+“I was starting to consider climbing.”

 “Not at all.”